The Duke

 Richard McCabe as Rab Butler, Home Secretary

-Charles Edwards as Sir Joseph Simpson, Commissioner of the Metropolitan Police
+Charles Edwards as Sir Joseph Simpson, Commissioner of the Metropolitan

 Sian Clifford as Dr Unsworth, handwriting expert